-Shine the Light honors the extraordinary that lives inside all women.
+Shine the Light honors the extraordinary that is alive inside all women.

-No matter who we are, where we come from, what we look like or how we walk, the purpose of Shine-The-Light is to encourage and coax your brilliance to light up all our lives.
+No matter who you are, where you come from, what you look like, what you believe, how you walk, what you wear or how you talk, the purpose of Shine The Light is to encourage you to coax out your brilliance and let it light up your life, spilling over onto all our lives.

 Patsy Fleisch grew up one of 7 children during a time when girls were discouraged from going to college and encouraged to get married.
 For graduation from high school, Patsy was given a suitcase to be on her way.
 And find her way, she did.

 Attending school during the day, working at night, she met her husband, got married and had her daughter at 20.
 She helped her husband drive trucks to make ends meet (at a time when there weren’t bathrooms for women).

 When Mary Kay cosmetics showed up in her life, it was Mary Kay’s own determination to succeed as a woman that resonated with Patsy’s core beliefs.
 Even though she started at Mary Kay as a way to earn extra income and balance work and family, it was caring for others by providing exceptional customer service that is the key to Patsy’s success as a business woman.
 “Everyday I make a choice.
 I choose to be happy.”

 Knowing what it was like to get out of prison with no money and no safe place to live, Susan Burton started a home for women who found themselves in the same situation.
 Gradually her organization, A New Way of Life, expanded from one home to five.
 In addition to housing, it offers women coming out of prison, 12-step programs, counseling, connection with children, caring, love and so much more.